 What if I receive student aid?
 How does it reach my program?

-Student aid awards for OCS programs are based on information submitted by the program on the on-line OCS Budget Form, which will be sent to all aid recipients and is available on the Student Aid Office website.
-The student is responsible for completing their sections of the Budget Form and ensuring that his or her program completes their on-line section and forwards it to the Student Aid Office.
-They can be reached at 207.725.3144 or email@example.com for assistance if needed.
+Student aid awards for OCS programs are based on information submitted by the program on the OCS Budget Form, which will be sent electronically to the program directly by the Student Aid Office ( 207.725.3144 or firstname.lastname@example.org).
 An aid award for studying off-campus will not be made until this step has been completed.
 Fall semester student aid sources are paid to the programs about September 15 and spring semester sources about February 15.
 This schedule of payment is usually acceptable to programs if students communicate their aid awards to the program business office by the program's payment due date.
 A snapshot of the aid web portal sent with payment of the balance of the program bill may be acceptable proof.
 For specific information about bills and payment deadlines, please contact the program's business office directly.

 Is billing and payment handled differently by direct enrollment programs abroad?

 Direct enrollment means that a student has worked with the university or college they will attend without any American agent, such as the Institute for Study Abroad at Butler University or IES Abroad.
 If a student enrolls directly in a university abroad, he or she handles the logistical and financial arrangements that would ordinarily be carried out by a sponsoring agency.
-Invoices for universities abroad are typically delivered after the student enrolls and immediate payment is often expected.
+Invoices for universities abroad may be delivered before the student departs or after the student arrives and immediate payment is expected.